idootop/xsta/README.md

 </details>

 Note: By default, `XSta` does not automatically initialize or clean up global states.
-Instead, users decide when to initialize and destroy state values.
+Instead, developers decide when to initialize and destroy state values.
 Therefore, please be careful when using it to prevent issues like using an uninitialized state or memory leaks.